SaschaWillems/Vulkan/README.md

 Use the provided the provided CMakeLists.txt for use with [CMake](https://cmake.org) to generate a build configuration for your favorite IDE or compiler.

 Note that you need [assimp](https://github.com/assimp/assimp) in order to compile the examples for Linux.
 Either compile and install from the repository, or install libassimp-dev.
-The example require version 3.2 and up.
+The examples require at least version 3.2.

 ## <img src="./images/androidlogo.png" alt="" height="32px"> [Android](android/)

-Building on Android is done using the [Android NDK](http://developer.android.com/tools/sdk/ndk/index.html) and requires adevice that supports Vulkan.
-Please see the [Android readme](./android/README.md) on how to build these and a few notes on the platform.
+Building on Android is done using the [Android NDK](http://developer.android.com/tools/sdk/ndk/index.html) and requires a device that supports Vulkan.
+Please see the [Android readme](./android/README.md) on how to build and deploy the examples.

 ## Binaries